Butzlabben/sudoku/README.md

 # Sudoku
-This is a little side project, for solving sudokus.
+This is a little side project for solving sudokus.

 ## Roadmap
 - [x] Solving sudokus